 Payroll accounting involves the calculation and distribution of salaries, wages, and withholdings to certain agencies and company staff.
-It also involves issuing reports to company management, so they’re informed regarding company labor cost and payroll expenses.
+It also involves issuing reports to company management, so they’re informed regarding company labor costs and payroll expenses.

 The primary kinds of journal entries for payroll are as follows: